woai3c/Front-end-articles/en-articles/monitor-sdk.md

 }
 ```

+You can use this data to:
+- Track which pages are most popular
+- Identify underperforming pages that need improvement
+- Analyze user flow through your application
+- Measure the effectiveness of new features or content

 ### Page Stay Duration

 Record an initial time when users enter the page, then subtract the initial time from the current time when users leave the page to get the stay duration.
 This calculation logic can be placed in the `beforeunload` event.

+**Why this matters**: Page stay duration indicates how engaging your content is.
+Longer durations typically suggest users find the content valuable, while very short durations might indicate confusion, irrelevant content, or usability issues.
+This metric helps you identify which pages effectively capture user attention and which ones need improvement.

 ```js
 export default function pageAccessDuration() {